7 Common Mistakes People Make When Starting Keto (& How To Avoid Them)

-2. Not adding enough protein (or too much)
+3. Not adding enough protein (or too much).

 The keto diet doesn’t have a focus on a high or low intake of protein—it’s simply just an adequate amount.
 It may take a little bit of tweaking to find the ideal amount specifically for your body, but it’s oh so important as protein can be turned into glucose when consumed in excess, essentially kicking you out of ketosis.

 Dehydration is unfortunately all too common when starting out on keto, and it’s a major factor in the keto flu.
-Making sure you always have water at hand is a key strategy to keeping your body running as a well hydrated machine!
+Making sure you always have water at hand is a key strategy for keeping your body running like a well-hydrated machine!

-Our tip: Always keep a bottle of water nearby and keep track of your daily intake.
-If you’re finding that simply water isn’t keeping you hydrated, try incorporating electrolytes with either sugar-free sports drinks or a glass of water with a pinch Morton Lite Salt Mixture or No Salt.
+Hip Water Drinking Tip: Always have a bottle of water nearby to keep track of your daily intake.
+If you’re finding that simply water isn’t keeping you hydrated, try incorporating electrolytes with either sugar-free sports drinks or a glass of water with a pinch of Morton Lite Salt Mixture or No Salt.

-Our tip: Plan your meals and shopping list in advance so you don’t find yourself caught off guard come dinner time.
-You can even prep keto snack boxes so instead of reaching for something over-processed, you have a fresh and healthy re-fueling option.
+Hip Tip on Meal Planning: Plan your meals and shopping list in advance so you don’t find yourself caught off guard come dinner time.
+You can even prep keto snack boxes so instead of reaching for something over-processed, you have a fresh and healthy refueling option.

-Our tip: Perform a kitchen clear out a week before you start keto.
+Hip Tip on Purging High Carb Foods: Perform a kitchen clear out of all the keto foods to avoid a week before you start.
 This gives you time to access the foods you have in your home and make a plan to use, donate, or dispose of them before embarking on your keto journey.

-Our tip: Smartphone apps, urine and blood testing strips, and your scale can all provide some insight towards your progress, but after you’re comfortable navigating keto on your own, let your body make its own assessment.
+Hip Tip on How to Measure Your Keto Success: Smartphone apps, urine, and blood testing strips, and your scale can all provide some insight towards your progress, but after you’re comfortable navigating keto on your own, let your body make its own assessment.
 If you’re feeling good, physically and mentally, that’s the proof that keto is working for you!

-Keto is a lifestyle that, when followed properly, can result is a happier and healthier you!
+Keto is a lifestyle that, when followed properly, can result in a happier and healthier you!
 If you find yourself caught in any of the situations above, simply adjust your habits to alleviate the issue and get right back into keto.
-You got this!
+You got this! 👊